New Balance launches a smartwatch and Bluetooth headphones at CES

 Samsung offers the latest version of its connected Family Hub fridge in various configurations

 We’re still in the early days, but it seems a safe bet that this CES is going to be quiet on the smartwatch front, as companies reassess the flagging category.
-The RunIQ is a rare exception to the story, the fruits of a long ago announced partnership between Intel and running shoe maker, New Balance.
+The RunIQ is a rare exception to the story, the fruits of a long ago announced partnership between Intel and running-shoe maker, New Balance.

-The company has teamed up with a number of other big tech names for the wearable device – because that’s what you do when you’re a shoemaker launching your first smartwatch.
+The company has teamed up with a number of other big tech names for the wearable device — because that’s what you do when you’re a shoe maker launching your first smartwatch.

 At first glance, the RunIQ looks to be standard fitness smartwatch fare, big names aside.
-You’ve got a heart rate monitor, GPS and a battery that should give you a fairly middling 24 hours of life on a charge.
+You’ve got a heart-rate monitor, GPS and a battery that should give you a fairly middling 24 hours of life on a charge.
 There are also a few physical running watch buttons built in, for things like laps, making it a somewhat interesting marriage of smartwatch and running watch.
 The watch is also waterproof, naturally.

 The Google partnership brings offline Google Music access, so users can go for a run without bringing their smartphone along, while Strava has integrated its social network of runners directly into the product.